Lead Distribution Software: How to Choose the Right Platform for Scale

 ✅ 2.
 Advanced Filtering and Validation

-• Block duplicates
+• Block duplicate leads

-• Filter by time, geo, and vertical
+• Filter by time, location, and type

-• Apply TCPA compliance checks
+• Check for TCPA compliance

 ✅ 3.
 Multi-Buyer Routing / Ping Trees